 - A Day in the Limelight:

-- Deadpan Snarker: Very rarely, especially considering he's one of the most respectful people in a universe that grazes World of Snark, but he does have his moments.
-Of note...Sub-Zero: The Lin-Kuei are restored, Shang Tsung.Shang Tsung: I sense this is no amicable visit.Sub-Zero: How perceptive, sorcerer.
+- Deadpan Snarker: Very rarely, especially considering he's one of the most respectful people in a universe that grazes World of Snark, but he does have his moments (especially when he's talking to Johnny Cage).
+Of note, however, is this dialogue from 11...Sub-Zero: The Lin Kuei are restored, Shang Tsung.Shang Tsung: I sense this is no amicable visit.Sub-Zero: How perceptive, sorcerer.

 - Defector from Decadence: When the cyber-initiative goes down, he gets the Netherealm out of there.

-- Disappointed in You: An intro dialogue with Noob Saibot in 11 has him phrasing this word for word toward Kuai.
+- Disappointed in You: An intro dialogue with Noob Saibot in 11 has him phrasing this word for word toward Kuai Liang.
 Kuai holds the same feelings.

 - Downloadable Content: In 9, his Klassic skin from MK1/2, his maskless costume from 3, and his classic "Spine Rip" Fatality.